Original Effective Date 07/01/2009

 F. Institutional Officials: An Institutional Official with responsibility for the design, conduct, reporting, review, or oversight of research at the University also holds a significant financial or fiduciary (e.g., governance or management) interest in (i) the sponsor of research at the University, (ii) the manufacturer or distributor of a product that is either studied or tested in research at or under the auspices of the University, or based at least in part on technology developed there; or (iii) a company known to be a business competitor of companies described in (i) or (ii) above.
 “Significant financial interest” is defined for the purpose of this paragraph as being consistent with the University’s implementation of its policies on individual Conflict of Interest and Conflict of Interest in Clinical Research.

 IV.
 Administration of Institutional Conflicts of Interest Policy

 Administration of institutional conflict of interest matters will be handled by the ICOI Office.
 To identify situations and transactions that give rise to potential ICOI, the ICOI Office will gather information annually on interests described in Section III of this Policy from Central Fiscal Unit departments or other business offices within the schools or departments, and, to the extent relevant and complete information is not available from those sources, from such other offices and individuals as may be designated by the Chancellor or the Chair of the ICOI Committee.
 Some of the Central Fiscal Unit departments likely to have existing databases of the greatest value to the ICOI Office include the Office of Technology Transfer, the Research Office, the Office of Alumni and Development, Sponsored Projects Accounting, etc.

-At least annually, the Research Ethics and Compliance Office will provide the individual financial disclosure reports of covered Institutional Officials to the ICOI Office for review, and in the event a potential ICOI is identified, referral to the ICOI Committee.
+At least annually, the Office of Research Integrity & Ethics will provide the individual financial disclosure reports of covered Institutional Officials to the ICOI Office for review, and in the event a potential ICOI is identified, referral to the ICOI Committee.